liangjiubujiu/CTooth/Data_requistion.md

 # CTooth Dental Dataset Request
-## This is the official link to request CTooth
 Please send an e-mail to acw499@qmul.ac.uk to receive a link to the CTooth dataset.
 Your e-mail must be sent from a valid institutional account, and include the following text (copy and paste the text below, filling the required fields):

 "Subject: Request to download CTooth dataset.